 Wool Rug Cleaning

 Wool is a very durable material for rugs.
 Since the fibers are coil-shaped, wool rugs tend to keep their shape even if they are exposed to heavy foot traffic.
-Wool naturally repels stains, so it’s easier to keep clean than many other rug materials.
+Wool naturally repels stains, so it’s the type of rug easier to keep clean than many other rug materials.

 The main downside of wool rugs is that they tend to shed, especially when they’re brand new.
 It’s best to regularly vacuum your wool rug to get rid of loose fibers.
 However, avoid using a beater bar vacuum or vacuuming more than once a week.
 This can be too harsh and cause your rug to shed more.